 This SUV camper is one of the best vehicles you can live in for several reasons.

 Some models come with four-wheel drive, so you can explore more rugged destinations.
 It’s easy to convert into a camper thanks to its boxy, open design and all-weather rubber floors.
 Plus, it has a reliable engine and bi-parting side doors for easy access.
+It might be a car, but it certainly feels more like a camper van.

 The cab is big and can be expanded with an add-on pop-top if you have some extra funds.
+You’ll find plenty of inspiration out there – so many people choose an Element to live the van life out of.

-Toyota Sienna – the best minivan to live in
+Toyota Sienna – best AWD Minivan

 Plus, it’s bigger than popular small cargo vans, including the Ford Transit Connect and the Ram Promaster City.